 It is widely recognised that safe and efficient retail payment systems enhance the effectiveness of the financial system, boost consumer confidence and facilitate the functioning of commerce (BIS, 2003).
+Conceptionally, payment systems are coined as being two-sided markets (Rochet and Tirole, 2006).
 Virtually every economic transaction involves the use of a payment instrument, such as cheques, electronic funds transfers, etc. (Berger et al., 1996).
 Over the past decades, the payments business has witnessed important ongoing challenges and opportunities, comprising regulatory changes, increased consolidation and competition and technological advances.
 As a result, today's banking and payments business differs substantially from that in the past.
 At present, these developments are being intensified by the current financial market turmoil, which may trigger fundamental changes in the business model for retail banking and payments.